aplai168/database-structures/README.md

     correctly.
 Test this by reducing the size limit for storage to 1 and seeing if the hash table can keep track of 2 different key-value pairs.

+## APIs and Implementation: A Note on Communicating Your Intentions as a Developer

+**tl;dr**: _prefix private properties and methods with an underscore_

+APIs are more than just URLs that return data--**API** is a general term that refers to the visible surface of any system, object, or library with which your code interacts.
+E.g., an airplane has an API that consists of knobs, dials, pedals, and a steering wheel (?) which allow the pilot to make use of the airplane's underlying **implementation**--an engine, wings, and rudders.
+Importantly, the next model of airplane will probably have improvements to the engine, but the pilot need not know about this, as the controls will remain basically unchanged.

+This relationship between APIs and implementations--that they remain independent--is what keeps the towering stacks of software we use everyday from falling over.

+In JavaScript, because there is no concept of private variables (except through closure), sometimes API and implementation are both visible.
+If it's impossible to distinguish between API and implementation, you might depend upon a piece of implementation that later changes and breaks your code.

+To prevent this from happening to your collaborators and consumers, indicate private properties and methods by prefixing them with an underscore.

 ## Extra Credit:

 Write all of the following data structures and improvements in the order shown.